SynapseProgramming/lidar_auto_docking/README.md

 The lidar_auto_docking package is a heavily refactored version of the fetch_open_auto_dock package.
 The package would send appropriate cmd_vel messages to bring the robot to a dock with a trapezium-shaped landmark.
-The distance between dock  and  base_link is used to determine if the robot has reached the dock.
+The distance between dock  and  base_link is used to determine if the robot has reached the dock. <br>
+There are two versions of this package.
+ROS2 Foxy on the (foxy-main) branch, ROS2 Humble on the (humble-main) branch.
+Do take note that the humble version of this package requires a separate package for messages, whereas the foxy version does not.

 ## Prerequisites
 This package would require the nav2 stack  to be set-up on your robot.<br>